gnieto/mulint/README.md

 On the following lines, you can see an example of output of this lint:

 ```
-mixed_locks.go:[27] Mutex lock is adquired on this line: m.Test()
+mixed_locks.go:27: Mutex lock is acquired on this line: m.Test()
-	mixed_locks.go:[24] But the same lock was acquired here: m.m.Lock()
+	mixed_locks.go:24: But the same lock was acquired here: m.m.Lock()
 ```

-The first line indicates where the recursive lock is adquired (so, the second `Lock` on the same goroutine), the file and line where it occurs.
+The first line indicates where the recursive lock is acquired (so, the second `Lock` on the same goroutine), the file and line where it occurs.
 The second one, indicate where the first `Lock` occurs

 ## Exit code